pahandav/basic-wrangler/README.md

 bw <BASIC Type> <filename>
 ```

 The BASIC Type is the dialect of BASIC that you wish to use.
 You can find all the current definitions in [`basdefs.py`](basdefs.py).
 When in doubt, specify bascom, as it's the closest thing to a generic version.
-It will typically output to `<filename-out>.bas`.
-You can then open the file and paste the code into an emulator.
+It will output to `<filename-out>.bas` unless you specify an output file name with `-o`.
+You can then either tokenize or transfer the file into a disk image or you can paste the code into an emulator if you used the paste mode.

 ## Special Notes